-Students who have not been picked up 15 minutes after their designated dismissal time will go to Owl's Nest -an optional, fee-based, before-and after-school program that is available every full day school is in session.
+Students who have not been picked up 20 minutes after their designated dismissal time will go to Owl's Nest -an optional, fee-based, before-and after-school program that is available every full day school is in session.
 The program provides a fun, safe, and productive environment for Franklin Academy students while their parents are at work.
-The Perch hours are 7:00-8:10 am and 3:10-5:00 pm.
-Reservations start on August 1, 2022.
+Owl's Nest hours are 7:00-8:00 am and 3:30-5:00 pm.